15.4 C

 $ find . -type f -name “*.java” -exec grep -l StringBuffer {} \;

 You can use grep to find files based on the text they contain.
-The above Linux “find command” searches for .java files that contain StringBuffer inside them.
-Adding the -i flag to grep will make this search to ignore case.
+The above Linux “find command” searches for .java files containing StringBuffer.
+Adding the -i flag to grep will make this search ignore the case.

 47. Find and Copy Files